asongent/gen/sonarqube/README.md

 ## Upgrading

+### To 4.0.0

+This major updates the PostgreSQL subchart to its newest major, 13.0.0.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1300) you can find more information about the changes introduced in that version.

 ### To 2.0.0

 This major updates the PostgreSQL subchart to its newest major, 12.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1200) you can find more information about the changes introduced in that version.